Your Essential Business Credit Card Application Checklist

 • Monthly payments – banks want to determine whether the applicant will be able to keep up with the minimum monthly instalment payments, should they use the entire amount allocated on the credit card.

-• Financial records – businesses that have just started out and do not have adequate financial statements may be required to provide additional business information, such as cash flow projections and estimated monthly spending.
+• Financial records – businesses that have just started and do not have adequate financial statements may be required to provide additional business information, such as cash flow projections and estimated monthly spending.
 This enables the bank to make an informed decision, based on the information at hand.

 • Credit behaviour – although there isn’t a credit bureau for businesses in South Africa, lenders use any information at their disposal to understand how the business handles its financial affairs and honours its obligations to creditors.
 A good record always works in the business’ favour.